 Kids love to watch the vintage, manually operated turntable, similar to those used by trolley cars in San Francisco, maneuvers the engine in front of the passenger cars.
 The friendly conductors operate the locomotives in classic conductor’s clothing, further adding to the historic ambiance.

-The railroad track is about a mile long and rides last about eight minutes.
-Adults can relax and enjoy the nostalgia while children ooh and aah as the locomotives pass over the bridge at Los Gatos Creek and continue on through adjoining Vasona Park.
+The railroad track is about a mile long, and rides last about eight minutes.
+Adults can relax and enjoy the nostalgia while children ooh and aah as the locomotives pass over the bridge at Los Gatos Creek and continue adjoining Vasona Park.

-The railroad is named after William Jones who became a railroad enthusiast at an early age.
-At just 13, he began working for the South Pacific Coast Railroad and retired from the company in 1950.
+The railroad is named after William Jones, who became a railroad enthusiast at an early age.
+At just 13, he began working for the South Pacific Coast Railroad and retired in 1950.
 In 1939, Jones purchased a dilapidated locomotive and spent years restoring it to working condition.

-When Billy Jones passed away in 1968, local business people formed the nonprofit, Billy Jones Wildcat Railroad, Inc., to keep the railroad operational and honor the legendary Billy Jones.
+When Billy Jones passed away in 1968, local business people formed the nonprofit Billy Jones Wildcat Railroad, Inc., to keep the railroad operational and honor Billy Jones’s legendary.

 The organization purchased the whimsical W.E.
-“Bill” Mason Carousel in 1980 after it was discovered in a San Francisco Peninsula warehouse.
-The revitalized carousel is the result of a ten-year restoration project and one of the few remaining historic carousels in California.
+“Bill” Mason Carousel in 1980 after discovering a San Francisco Peninsula warehouse.
+The revitalized carousel results from a ten-year restoration project and one of the few remaining historic carousels in California.

 The Fantasy of Lights holiday celebration is another great time to visit the railroad and take a night ride with views of the festive light sculptures in Vasona Park.

 Guests can also enjoy snow cones and ice cream treats courtesy of the railroad’s snack shop, which also serves BBQ, burgers, and hot dogs, all for an affordable price.